safesoftware/fme-packager/README.md

 Download the latest whl distribution from the releases page.
 Then install it:

 ```
-$ pip install [fpkgr].whl
+$ pip install [fme-packager].whl
 ```

-Once installed, the `fpkgr` command is available on your system.
+Once installed, the `fme-packager` command is available on your system.
-`fpkgr --help` shows an overview of commands.
+`fme-packager --help` shows an overview of commands.

 ## What it does